Child Development

 This course examines in-depth the procedures and practices for teaching young children in a child care setting.
 Students will demonstrate early childhood competencies, make connections between theory and practice, and develop professional behaviors.
 Students are required to design and evaluate experiences that promote positive development and learning for all young children.

 This course provides supervision in student teaching at the Orfalea Child Development Center at Ventura College or a designated child development center.
-Forty-eight hours (48) of student teaching required.
-Students will demonstrate teaching competencies, make connections between theory and practice, implement and evaluate appropriate early childhood experiences, and develop professional behaviors that promote positive development and learning for young children.
+Students are required to complete between seventy (70) hours and seventy-eight (78) hours of student teaching and lab assignments.
+Students will demonstrate teacher performance expectations, make connections between theory and practice, implement and evaluate appropriate early childhood experiences, and develop professional behaviors that promote positive development and learning for young children.
 Emphasis is on implementation of the California Early Learning system.

 This course offers specialized study opportunities for students who wish to pursue projects not included in the regular curriculum.
 Students are accepted only by a written project proposal approved by the discipline prior to enrollment.